naren-sai-krishna/scalable_aws_ec2_disk_monitoring_solution/README.md

 ## Chosen Design:
 After evaluating the three approaches, I recommend to adopt the Ansible + SSM-based monitoring design.
 Below are the reasons:

 1. **Security**: Unlike SSH, SSM does not require inbound ports or key distribution.
-Private instances communicate with SSM through secure VPC Interface Endpoints, eliminating the need for NAT, VPC peering, or Transit Gateway.
+Private instances communicate with SSM through secure VPC Interface Endpoints, eliminating the need for NAT, VPC peering or Transit Gateway.
 2. **Scalability**: SSM scales seamlessly across hundreds of instances, multiple accounts and regions, while SSH requires complex networking and is difficult to scale.
 3. **Operational Simplicity**: SSM allows Ansible playbooks to execute disk usage commands (`df -h`) directly without installing CloudWatch Agent or managing cross-account CloudWatch dashboards.
 This keeps the workflow aligned with the enterprise’s existing **Ansible-driven strategy**.
 4. **Compatibility**: Most modern AMIs already include the SSM Agent, minimizing additional setup effort.
 IAM-based access control provides a more secure and manageable alternative to SSH keys.